History of Leipzig: The beginning of modern times

 As early as 1501, the Leipzig Council ordered the first water supply pipeline.
 Built using pine trunks by the master fountain builder Andreas Gentzsch, it supplied the public fountains in Brühl and the Markt, as well as the St. Paul's Monastery and many private houses with water from the Marienquelle.
 In 1519, the Leipzig waterworks made it possible to use water from the Pleisse.

 In 1519 the Leipzig Debate between Martin Luther and the opponent of the Reformation, Johann Eck, took place at Pleissenburg Castle.
 After initial resistance, the Reformation was finally introduced in 1539 by Luther and Justus Jonas, who preached at St. Nicholas' Church.
 Johann Pfeffinger became the first city superintendent.

 The old town hall, begun in 1556, was built in less than a year in the Saxon Renaissance style while Hieronymus Lotter was mayor.

+In May 1593, the houses of wealthy Calvinist-minded merchants were stormed and plundered in the Leipzig Calvinist storm.

 On 17 September 1631, during the Thirty Years' War, Leipzig experienced one of the greatest defeats of the Imperials led by Johann Tserclaes, Count of Tilly, on the battlefield of Breitenfeld.
 Today in Leipzig, on the former manorial estate of Breitenfeld, a monument commemorates the memory of the great Swedish strategist Gustavus Adolphus.
 A year later, the 16 November 1632, Gustavus Adolphus was to fall during the Battle of Lützen, about 10 km southwest of the present city limits of Leipzig.

 From 1 July 1650 the Einkommende Zeitungen were published, a successor publication to the Wöchentliche Zeitung.
 Appearing six times a week, it was the world's first daily newspaper.

 1660 marks the beginning of the history of the city cleaning: the first municipal sweeper was hired for the Market Square.
 This was very necessary since one in five city dwellers were already dying from epidemics.